The James

 Laboratory Services (back to top)

-1. Clinical sample receiving, processing (PBMC, plasma, buffy coat isolation), storage and distribution.
+• Clinical Sample Service: Receiving, processing (PBMC, plasma, serum, and buffy coat isolation), storage and distribution.

-2. DNA/RNA purification from cells, blood, formalin-fixed and paraffin-embedded (FFPE) tissues and fresh or frozen tissue samples using Promega Maxwell RSC automated instrument or manually.
+• Nucleic Acid and Protein extraction: DNA, RNA, and protein extraction from blood, cells, formalin-fixed and paraffin-embedded (FFPE) tissues and fresh or frozen tissues (Promega Maxwell RSC automated extraction, or manual extraction).

 Consultation Services (back to top)

-• Development of lab manuals, SOPs, and validation documents.
+• Creation of laboratory manuals, SOPs, and validation documents

-3. Collaboration and resource identification: planning, identifying, and catalyzing internal and external collaborations and resources for clinical trials or project conduction.
+• Collaboration and Resource Identification: Planning and facilitating internal and external collaborations planning and identifying resources to support clinical trials and project execution.

 Click here for full list of services and fees